vk-cs/docs-public/docs/en/data-platform/console/instructions/create-group/create-group.md

-To make it easier to find and manage Data Platform service instances, organize them into logical groups.
+To make it easier to find and manage VK Data Platform service instances, organize them into logical groups.

 To create a logical group: